wsfer/sign-up-form/README.md

 # sign-up-form
-A sign-up form for an imaginary service.
+This is a sign-up form for an imaginary service from [The Odin Project] (https://www.theodinproject.com) <br>